 NOAA plans to open federal waters in Pacific to fish farming

-This Sept.
 17, 2015, image made from video provided by NOAA Fisheries, shows a fish farm off the shore of Hawaii's Big Island near Kona.
+The National Oceanic and Atmospheric Administration is creating a plan for... .

 Comments